shri2109/Docs/deployment.md

-This documentation provides a comprehensive guide to deploying a web application, covering MongoDB Atlas setup, API service deployment on Render, and React application deployment on Vercel.
+This documentation provides a comprehensive guide to deploy a web application, covering MongoDB Atlas setup, API service deployment on Render, and React application deployment on Vercel.

 ## Connecting with MongoDB Atlas (Database)